I’ve been looking to try my hand at IC decapsulation for years, and finally got

 dangerous, and is only gonna be used once (Watch out!)

-Bluetooth 5 can certainly handle those requirements.
+BLE can certainly handle those requirements.

-Bluetooth 5 can be used in different ways to optimize certain requirements: energy
+BLE can be used in different ways to optimize certain requirements: energy

-consumption, data throughput, bidirectional communication, etc.
+consumption, data throughput, etc.

 Using the Generic Attribute Profile (GATT), we can cover most requirements that might